 How Does Liposuction Work?

-Your doctor will make tiny incisions using small tubes, then will gently suction out fat tissue.
 When certain areas of your body don’t respond to exercise or a healthy diet, liposuction may help shift that extra bit of fat.
+Your doctor will make tiny incisions using small tubes, the will gently suction out fat tissue.

 During the procedure, your surgeon starts by making small incisions where the fat will be removed.
-Next, your doctor uses thin, hollow tubes to loosen up fat tissue before using suction to remove fat from the body.
+Next, your doctor uses thin, hollow tubes to loosen up fat tissue and make the body area being treated into a nicer shape.
+Then, a special attachment is added to the tubes to suction out fat from the body.
+Your surgeon will then sew up the cuts in the skin using stitches, and bandages will be applied.

 Who is the Ideal Candidate for Liposuction?